Asiya-Ismail/StrokePrediction-DVAE26/README.md

 ### Model Development Steps
 - **Step 1**: Loaded data using pandas.
 - **Step 2**: Cleaned and preprocessed features
-- **Step 2**: Did some feature engineering by creating a new feature(age_group)
+- **Step 2**: Performed feature engineering by creating a new feature (age_group).
 - **Step 3**: Trained Random Forest model using grid search for hyperparameter tuning.
 Also trained a decision tree model.
 - **Step 4**: Evaluated models with accuracy and confusion matrix.
 - **Step 5**: Saved the Random Forest model using joblib.
 - **Step 6**: Deployed to hugging face

 ## Key Findings
-- Found that more married people were prone to strokes than not married people.
+- A higher proportion of married individuals experienced strokes compared to unmarried individuals.
 - Also found that having hypertension and heart disease has a correlation to getting strokes.
 - The average age of patients is 43, with the majority of the population being female.
 - Visualizations of feature distributions and correlations are available in the Data Exploration and Quality Analysis section of the jupyter notebook.